Chinese media told to 'shut down' talk that makes country look bad

 China is notorious for its stifling control over the internet and the media.
 The country ranks 176th out of 180 countries on the 2017 World Press Freedom Index, and its president Xi Jinping is listed as a "press freedom predator" and an "enemy of the Internet" by Reporters without Borders.
 The statement comes after revised regulations granting the government even more control took effect less than a month ago.

-On its official Weibo account, Acfun acknowledged the order and said it will strengthen content management on its platform in compliance with the regulations.
+Acfun and Weibo acknowledged the order on their official Weibo accounts and said they will strengthen content management on their respective platforms in compliance with the regulations.
+In the post, Weibo added that only users that have obtained a license from the government are allowed to broadcast audio and visual content on the platform.

 Logging Out: Welcome to the crossroads of online life and the afterlife.